Introduction

 - Spatial distribution of strain: Nextstrain

-- Drug resistance characterisation: genomic analysis can be used to characterise pathogens for specific resistance against drugs and help develop strategies to fight the spread of drug-resistant strains.
+- Drug resistance and virulence factor characterisation: genomic analysis can be used to characterise pathogens for specific resistance against drugs and help develop strategies to fight the spread of drug-resistant strains.

 - Interaction analysis and functional enrichment analysis: placing the identified protein interactions and regulatory networks in the context of the affected biological pathways allows for a better understanding of disease mechanisms and potential drug targets.